dianapatrong/DE101_SQL/Lab2_SQLStatementsTypes/README.md

 * Install docker compose (only if you are on Linux)

 ### What You Will Learn
-* Create and execute DDL statements.
+* Create and execute DDL statements (CREATE, ALTER).
+To be implemented (TRUNCATE, DROP)
-* Create and execute DML statements.
+* Create and execute DML statements (SELECT, INSERT, UPDATE, DELETE).
 * Create and execute TCL commands.

 ## Let's get started

-In this repository you will find a `docker-compose.yml` file with a postgres database defined, you can also find the environment variables file, please leverage this to startup your container.
+In this repository you will find a `docker-compose.yml` file with a MySQL database defined, you can also find the environment variables file, please leverage it to start your container.

 1. Create a `music` database